witchard/sock.sv/README.md

 sock.sv
 =======

-A simple TCP socket library for system verilog.
-Using the system verilog DPI, allows the user to read / write lines from a TCP socket connection.
+A simple socket library for system verilog.

+Using the system verilog DPI, allows the user to read / write lines over a socket.
+Several types are supported:

+* TCP Socket
+* Pipe - Execute a program and read / write lines to its standard input / output

 See sock.sv for the function definitions and example usage.